 Welcome to the UC Berkeley Library Economics Research Guide.
 We are here to provide services you can access remotely.
 Please see the University Library COVID-19 Portal for UC Berkeley Library Users.
 The Library is maintaining a list of COVID-19 e-Resources available to the UCB community, including the HathiTrust Emergency Temporary Access Service (ETAS).

 Please feel free to contact me or another subject librarian for a virtual consultation.
 If you need a book but can't find an electronic version feel free to request eBook purchases.
 You can also order digital articles through interlibrary loan.

 UC Library Search.
 Books, e-books, journal articles and other content in one integrated library platform for the entire UC System.
 Does not include content from some databases, numeric data, and other content.
 For more information on getting started please see this guide.

 Google Scholar.
 Functions as both a key word database for articles and books.
-It automatically connects to select licensed content held by the UC libraries.
+On campus it automatically connects to licensed content held by the UC libraries.

 Google Books.
 Search the text of the books, view previews from books still in copyright, and read the full text of out-of-copyright books.